-To see our sample SMSF Investment Strategy , click here:
+To see our sample Investment-Strategy , click here.

-An investment strategy is a detailed financial plan made by the Trustees of a SMSF based on consideration of the Sole Purpose of the Fund.
-It takes into account the current and future financial needs of each of the fund members and all investments need to be made and maintained on an arms-length basis.
+An investment strategy is a detailed financial plan made by the Trustees of an SMSF based on consideration of the Sole Purpose of the Fund.
+It takes into account the current and future financial needs of each of the fund members and all investments need to be made and maintained on an arm’s length basis.

-The majority of Trustees setting up a SMSF cite control of investments as their driving factor in setting up a SMSF.
-As a Trustee of SMSF, you are required by law to prepare and implement an investment strategy for your SMSF and review it on an ongoing basis.
+The majority of Trustees setting up an SMSF cite control of investments as their driving factor in setting up an SMSF.
+As a Trustee of the SMSF, you are required by law to prepare and implement an investment strategy for your SMSF and review it on an ongoing basis.

-The investment strategy must have regard to the whole of the circumstances of the SMSF, including:
+The investment strategy must have regard to the whole circumstance of the SMSF, including:

 (ii) the composition of the SMSF’s investments as a whole, including the extent to which the investments are diverse or involve the entity in being exposed to risks from insufficient diversification;

-(iii) the liquidity of the SMSF’s investments having regard to its expected cash flow requirements, for example: payment of tax, superannuation surcharge liability of the members, lump sum benefits if a member leaves the SMSF, or regular pension payments;
+(iii) the liquidity of the SMSF’s investments having regard to its expected cash flow requirements such as payment of tax, superannuation surcharge liability of the members, lump sum benefits if a member leaves the SMSF, or regular pension payments;

 (iv) the ability of the SMSF to discharge its existing and prospective liabilities.